psychbruce/FMAT/README.md

 ## Guidance for GPU Acceleration

 By default, the `FMAT` package uses CPU to enable the functionality for all users.
-But for advanced users who want to accelerate the pipeline with GPU, the `FMAT_run()` function now supports using a GPU device, about **3x faster** than CPU.
+But for advanced users who want to accelerate the pipeline with GPU, the `FMAT_run()` function supports using a GPU device.

 Test results (on the developer's computer, depending on BERT model size):